masinter/multipart-form-data/test-cases/README.md

 * form-test.js contains a form-test specific shared library
 * the 'resources' files (testharness.js and testharnessreport.js) come from the W3C web platform test framework https://github.com/w3c/testharness.js
-* node-server.js sets up a simple web server on port 8888
+* echo-request.js sets up a simple web server on port 8000 (alternatively, use echo-request.py python server)
 * form-test.html loads the form from sub-form-test.html into an iframe
 * The form auto-submits and sends its data, via POST, to node-server.js
 * node-server.js sends back a message containing a JSON object representing the request, including raw POST data it received

 * The async_test method from testharness.js is used to validate the data in the message

 * testharness.js outputs the results of the comparison to the div with id="log"